 Bay Area counties get their vaccine supplies from the state, and a county's public health department will distribute them from there.
 As a general rule, because of limited vaccine supply, counties are limiting those vaccine appointments to people who either live or work in that county.
-So if you get your vaccine appointment through the county in which you live or work, be sure to take note of the residency or employment verification required, and bring it to your appointment.
+So if you get your vaccine appointment through the county in which you live or work, be sure to take note of whether there's residency or employment verification required, and bring it to your appointment if so.

 What if you live and work in two different counties?
-If you're eligible for the vaccine because of the job you do (e.g. working in education and child care), all Bay Area counties are vaccinating people who live or work in that county.
-This means, for example, you could live in Contra Costa County but commute to that work in Alameda County, and still be vaccinated by Alameda.
-Check your county's specific rules in our county-by-county list.
+Bay Area counties are vaccinating people who live or work in that county, which means you could live in, say, Contra Costa County but commute to work in Alameda County, and still get vaccinated by Alameda County.

 Health systems like Kaiser Permanente get their vaccine supplies direct from the state, and because they’re not a part of the county system, they can also schedule patients for an appointment in a county even if they don’t live or work in that county.

-If you've been given a special code through a local community organization for scheduling a COVID-19 vaccination, be sure to input it in the "Accessibility Code" section on My Turn.
+If you've been given a special code through a local community organization for scheduling a COVID-19 vaccination, be sure to input it in the "Access Code" (formerly "Accessibility Code") section on My Turn.
 The California Department of Public Health says your code can make "appointments at targeted clinics available."